Learning about disability – from my cousin and my course

 3. Identity is about more than (dis-)ability

 People are always more than their labels, and yet labels can be totalising.
-There areswimreduced narrative approaches to therapeutic work that can provide ways to deconstruct the labels and reconstruct richer, more positive identities, less influenced by restricted constructions of media, policy makers and general public.
+There are narrative approaches to therapeutic work that can provide ways to deconstruct the labels and reconstruct richer, more positive identities, less influenced by restricted constructions of media, policy makers and general public.

 Exploring the labels people have internalised (‘moron’, ‘idiot’, ‘spaz’ being among the numerous offensive possibilities) is part of this process.
 Labelling can create a vicious cycle in which the label lowers expectations; the person becomes less prepared to take chances; their performance is negatively affected; and the label is further confirmed.